UEFA Nations League Group A2, November 15 2020

-Belgium ended England's chances of a return to the UEFA Nations League finals with a victory that left Gareth Southgate's side third in group A2, five points off top spot with one game remaining.
-First-half goals from Youri Tielemans and Dries Mertens left England with too big a mountain to climb and, despite dominating possession, they struggled to create much of note against Roberto Martínez's team, who currently sit top of FIFA's world's rankings.
+Belgium ended England's chances of a return to the UEFA Nations League finals with a victory that left Gareth Southgate's side third in group A2, five points off first with one game remaining.
+First-half goals from Youri Tielemans and Dries Mertens left England with too big a mountain to climb and, despite dominating possession, they struggled to create much of significance against Roberto Martínez's team, who are top of FIFA's world's rankings.
 Southgate was nevertheless pleased with England's display in the absence of some key players, such as Marcus Rashford, Raheem Sterling and Trent Alexander-Arnold.
-“We don't like losing but enormous credit to the team,” Southgate said.
+“We don't like losing but enormous credit to the team,” he said.
 “All the way through they created problems and defended resiliently.
 I thought we were excellent.
 I couldn't have enough praise for the players.”

 Passes / Accurate

 Fouls / Yellow / Red

 Roberto Martínez set Belgium up in a 3-4-3 formation in possession, with Kevin De Bruyne and Dries Mertens either side of Romelu Lukaku in attack.
 England used a 5-2-3 when out of possession.

 Belgium looked to patiently build from the back, circulating possession across their defensive line in search of a way through their opponents.
 England's attacking midfielders Mason Mount and Jack Grealish pressed Belgium’s outside centre-backs, and Harry Kane focused on Youri Tielemans, who operated predominantly as Belgium’s deepest midfielder.
 Jordan Henderson and Declan Rice then picked up Axel Witsel and any of the front three who dropped into midfield.